NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Workgroup.rst

 Workstation
     Enabling this option the server will behave as a normal workstation.

+Workgroup name
+    The name of the network workgroup identifier, used only to browse the network.

 Domain Controller
     Enabling this option the server will be configured as a domain controller for the network.